Blue Scholars

-Blue Scholars is an American hip hop duo based in Seattle, Washington, created in 2002 while the members, DJ Sabzi (Saba Mohajerjasbi) and MC Geologic (George Quibuyen), were students at the University of Washington.
+Blue Scholars was an American hip hop duo based in Seattle, Washington.
+It was formed in 2002 while the members, DJ Sabzi (Saba Mohajerjasbi) and MC Geologic (George Quibuyen), were students at the University of Washington.

-The name "Blue Scholars" is a play on the term "blue collar," an idiom for workers who often earn hourly wages for manual labor.
-Their music and lyrics frequently focus on struggles between socioeconomic classes, challenging authority and youth empowerment.
-These themes are often specifically addressed in relation to the Seattle region ("Southside Revival", "North by Northwest", "50 Thousand Deep", "Joe Metro", "Slick Watts" and "The Ave"), and heavily draw upon Geologic's history as an activist within the Filipino American community dealing with issues of immigration, racism, and U.S. imperialism in the Philippines.
+The name "Blue Scholars" is a play on the term "blue collar", an idiom for workers who often earn hourly wages for manual labor.
+Their music and lyrics frequently focus on struggles between socioeconomic classes, challenging authority, and youth empowerment.
+These themes are often specifically addressed in relation to the Seattle region ("Southside Revival", "North by Northwest", "50 Thousand Deep", "Joe Metro", "Slick Watts" and "The Ave") and heavily draw upon Geologic's history as an activist within the Filipino American community dealing with issues of immigration, racism, and U.S. imperialism in the Philippines.
 Recent music has begun to extend even further outward, reflecting the group's greater West Coast and Pacific roots including an album devoted to exploring Geo's Hawaiian heritage on the OOF!
 EP.